NCHU Course Outline

 B. General Introduction I

 (Ps.
-A more detailed version of syllabus will be introduced in class and uploaded to NCHU iLearning when the new semester commences.)
+A more detailed syllabus will be introduced in class and uploaded to NCHU iLearning at the beginning of the new semester.)

 Week 2 General Introduction II